gueff/myMVC_module_Email/README.md

-Zu versendende Emails werden über einen Spooler abgearbeitet.
-Für die jeweils verschiedenen Zustände (new, done, retry, fail) gibt es eigene Ordner in welche die Emails verschoben werden.
-Für das Verfassen von Email und Anhang stehen Datentyp Klassen bereit, welche das deklarieren vereinfachen.
-Emails werden nach Übergabe als JSON files gespeichert.
+Emails to be sent are processed via a spooler.
+For each of the different states (new, done, retry, fail) there are separate folders into which the emails are moved.
+Data type classes are available for composing emails and attachments, which simplify the declaration.
+Emails are saved as JSON files after delivery.

 ---